-dashboard unfortunately doesn’t have any tooling to help you.
-Instead of doing it by hand every time, let’s write a Javascript calculator to do it for us.
+Calculating the total cost of a graduated pricing scheme is a PITA if you have to do it more than once - and Stripeβs Price dashboard unfortunately doesnβt have any tooling to help you.
+Instead of doing it by hand every time, letβs write a Javascript calculator to do it for us.

-Plenty of reasons you’d want to test out potential pricing scenarios before they actually happen - getting quotes for prospective customers, comparison with competitors, checking the impact of discount codes, etc. There’s a reason sites exist like Serverless Cost Calculator for AWS .
+Plenty of reasons youβd want to test out potential pricing scenarios before they actually happen - getting quotes for prospective customers, comparison with competitors, checking the impact of discount codes, etc. Thereβs a reason sites exist like Serverless Cost Calculator for AWS .

 Stripe offers a graduated pricing model under Usage-based Billing , e.g.:

-Marginal Units | Unit Price ($) | |
+| Marginal Units | Unit Price ($) | |

-For the first | 5 | $10 |
+| For the first | 5 | $10 |

-For the next | 10 | $7 |
+| For the next | 10 | $7 |

-For the next | ∞ | $5 |
+| For the next | β | $5 |

 Finding a solution to parse unescaped double quotes in my JSON strings, with minimal tears.